naumch1k/naumch1k/README.md

 I'm starting a new [portfolio project](https://github.com/naumch1k/stellar-burgers).
 I aim to create a cooool burger ordering app while further improving my skills in TypeScript and Node.js.

-I am also excited to return to the Palyanitsa initiative - a team of teenagers from Ukraine passionate about web technologies and game development - to continue building a website for them and mentor very talented upcoming developers.
+I am also excited to return to the Palyanitsa initiative - a group of teenagers from Ukraine 🇺🇦 passionate about game development and web technologies - to continue building a [website](https://naumch1k.github.io/palyanitsa/) for them and become a mentor for very talented upcoming web developers.

 ### Other Projects